Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 ```
 * Let's check it out in the browser.
 Click on Product List, and open the console.
 It is good to see that there are no errors, but it also has no Filter by input element.

 ### Step 3.
+Adding the child component

 We need to nest our new CriteriaComponent into our ProductList parent component to get back that functionality.

 __src/app/games/game-list/game-list.component.html__